Clique-Works/.github/profile/README.md

 ## Clique Works
-A group of two high-school students interested in programming
+A group of two high-school students interested in programming.

-We're currently working on a C++ Game Engine.
+We're currently working on a C++ game engine.

 ## Our individual pages:
 https://github.com/MarbleXeno